 Getting a good pair of winter boots for hiking or camping is a must if you plan to be outside when the weather turns cold.
 But what pair of boots should you get?

 There are plenty of great pairs of winter boots.
 Rather than list a bunch of boots, we thought it best to point out what to look for.
-Once you know what to look for, it’s a lot easier to find the pair of boots that’s right for you.
+Once you know what to look for, it’s a lot easier to find the right pair of boots for you.
 Here’s what you need to look for.

 Waterproofing is probably the most important part of a good winter boot.
 Winter brings snow and snow can make your feet wet.
 If your feet get wet, you’re looking at frostbite very quickly.
 That means at all costs, you need to keep your feet dry.